thezedwards/AppNoticeSDK-iOS/README.md

 - iOS 8.0+
 - Xcode 7.0+
 - A valid App Notice ID from the Ghostery control panel.
-See the [App Notice SDK Companion Guide](Ghostery SDK Companion Guide.pdf) for details.
+See the [Companion Guide](Ghostery SDK Companion Guide.pdf) for details.

 ##Example Projects